kr55/ssrs-reports-migration-wizard-docs/docs/getting-started.md

 <img src="../media/finish.png" style="width:75%; height:75%">

-## Limitations

-- 🔒 **Stored Credentials** are not transferred.
-Credentials for data sources, reports, and datasets must be **manually re-entered** on the target.
+⚠️ **Limitations**

+- This wizard cannot transfer **stored credentials** from reports, data sources, or datasets.
+You must configure credentials manually on the target server after migration.
-- 📬 **Standard Subscription Migration** depends on valid credentials.
-If credentials are missing, subscription migration will fail silently or partially.
+- If credentials are not configured, **standard subscriptions will fail to migrate properly**.
-- 📬 **Data driven Subscription Migration** is not supported currently.
-- It currently supports only SSRS Report server in Native mode for migrations.
-- ✅ **Recommended Workflow**:
+- **Data-driven subscriptions are not supported.**
+- Only **Native mode SSRS servers** are supported — **SharePoint mode is not supported**.
+✅ Recommended approach:
-  1. Migrate SSRS items (folders, reports, datasets, data sources) first.
+1. Migrate all SSRS items first.
-  2. Manually set credentials on the target SSRS.
+2. Set credentials manually on the target server.
-  3. Rerun the wizard with only "Migrate standard subscriptions" enabled.
+3. Rerun the wizard with the "Standard Subscription Migration" option selected.

----